Why are lightsaber hilts called burritos on Facebook?

 Selling lightsabers on Facebook is allowed, but selling real life weapons on Facebook is strictly prohibited.
 Unfortunately some common lightsaber titles and descriptions make lightsabers sound like a real life weapon (e.g. “blade” or “weapon” or “hilt” or “sword” or “saber”).
 If the Facebook algorithm determines the post is for the sale of weapons, Facebook may flag the content as inappropriate and remove the post.

 Burrito or otherwise, it’s unclear why the first sellers started referring to lightsabers as any type of food item.
 Maybe the sellers reasoned that a lightsaber was a similar size to a burrito.
 Maybe the sellers were just hungry at the time they wrote the post.
-Either way, until Facebook can improve it’s sales post flagging algorithm, burritos are here to stay.
+Maybe they just thought calling a lightsaber a burrito would be funny.
+Whatever the reason, until Facebook can improve it’s sales post flagging algorithm, burritos are here to stay.